StellarSand/IYPS/README.md

 ## Issues
 If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/the-weird-aquarian/IYPS/issues).
-We really encourage you to search for existing issues before opening a new one.
+We encourage you to search for existing issues before opening a new one.
 Any duplicates will be closed immediately.